Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Professional Career

-• Sofja Kovalevskja Research Group Leader, University of Konstanz [October 2019 - present]
+• Sofja Kovalevskja Research Group Leader, University of Konstanz [October 2019 - April 2023]

 • Junior Research Fellow of St John's College, University of Cambridge [October 2016 - October 2019]